-17. Don't Tread on Me (1775) The statesman and Revolutionary War General Christopher Gadsden placed the image of a coiled rattlesnake and the legend "Don't Tread on Me" on a bold yellow background to create the first flag of the Continental Marines.
+17. Don't Tread on Me (1775) - The statesman and Revolutionary War General Christopher Gadsden placed the image of a coiled rattlesnake and the legend "Don't Tread on Me" on a bold yellow background to create the first flag of the Continental Marines.
 The "Gadsden Flag" and the "Liberty Tree Flag" were powerful symbols of America's fight to throw off British rule.

-18. Paul Revere's Ride (1775) Longfellow's poem, "Paul Revere's Ride," immortalized Revere's efforts on the night of April 18, 1775, to warn his fellow patriots that British soldiers were on the march.
-His warnings allowed Samuel Adams and John Hancock to escape and for local militias to prepare to meet the British soldiers at the Battles of Lexington and Concord.
+18. PAUL REVERE'S RIDE (1775) - Longfellow's poem, "Paul Revere's Ride," immortalized Revere's efforts on the night of April 18, 1775 to warn his fellow patriots that British soldiers were on the march.
+His warnings allowed Samuel Adams and John Hancock to escape and alerted local militias to prepare to meet the British soldiers at the Battles of Lexington and Concord.

-19. Washington Crossing the Delaware (1776) On Christmas night, 1776, General George Washington and his troops quietly crossed the icy Delaware River.
-The next morning they were able to surprise and defeat Hessian soldiers camped at Trenton, New Jersey.
+19. Washington Crossing the Delaware (1776) - On Christmas night, 1776, General George Washington and his troops quietly crossed the icy Delaware River.
+The next morning they surprised and defeated Hessian soldiers camped at Trenton, New Jersey.
 A week later they crossed once again, this time defeating British reinforcements.
 These were crucial early victories in the long War of Independence.